Ayushi-Rastogi-18/Ingenuity_Gaming_Training/README.md

 # Ingenuity_Gaming_Training
+Hello! everyone
- Here will be my all assignments.
+ Here I will upload my all assignments.
+ Open to have suggestions.